stepvda/channelhop/README.md

 ## functionality:
  * Uses the apple `airport` tool that comes standard with macos.
 This means that this tool is only useful for apple's wifi adapters.
- * verifies that wifi radio is on and will dissociate from any wifi network (which would keep the channel stuck to that ssid's channel)
- * Will test for the wifi card's capabilities by trying out each wifi channel to see which ones it can use.
- * Test result provides a list of wifi channels that is then used for wifi hopping
- * For now hopping is pre-configured to occur every 0.5 second and this 5000 times. (press CTRL-C to exit)

-Feel free to fork and edit.
-I'll add functionality as I use it more

-## remarks:
- * script assumes network card is already in __monitor__ mode!!!
- * assumes only 1 wifi adapter is present
- * Interval should not be higher then 1 second.
-Wireshark will appear as if it's not switching channels because it does not have enough data to send typically in a longer interval
- * Same topic, it helps to increase wireshark data buffer and capture size

-## How to use with Wireshark

- 1. start wireshark (sudo is not needed)
- 2. if you previously launched the script or did anything else with your airport card turn it off and on again from the menu bar for instance.
-Sometimes wireshark will otherwise not receive any data.
- 3. start capturing data, default settings are fine normally with high enough buffer and capture:# channelhop Wifi channel hopping script for use with wireshark and other net pcap capture utilities.
-Designed for macos and apple airport network cards.

--initial version still bare bone. definitely no bells and wistles-

-What is it: script that will automatically change wifi channel while capturing data with a tool like Wireshark.
-This is quiet handy during initial discovery when you need to assess all the networks that are available.

-## functionality:
- * Uses the apple `airport` tool that comes standard with macos.
-This means that this tool is only useful for apple's wifi adapters.
  * Will test for the wifi card's capabilities by trying out each wifi channel to see which ones it can use.
  * Test result provides a list of wifi channels that is then used for wifi hopping
  * For now hopping is pre-configured to occur every 0.5 second and this 5000 times. (press CTRL-C to exit)